Ball in and out of play: In play

 The first criterion can be phrased as "all of the ball must cross all of the line" and is of particular importance in decisions regarding goals.
 The question of whether the ball has crossed the line has often caused controversy in high-profile matches, such as in the example of Geoff Hurst's goal in the 1966 World Cup Final, that put England 3-2 up over West Germany in extra time.
-The Law specifically notes that the ball remains in play if it rebounds off a goal frame or corner flag onto the field, or in any case of the ball touching a match official that is not mentioned above.
+The Law specifically notes that the ball remains in play if it rebounds off a goal frame or corner flag (both of which are considered "neutral elements" of the game) onto the field, or in any case of the ball touching a match official that is not mentioned above.
+Until 2019, match officials were also considered neutral elements, so a goal that rebounded on a referee in the pitch would be considered valid, such as what happened with Brazilian referee José de Assis Aragão in a 1983 match.

+The association football codes for "out of play" differ from those in sports such as basketball, volleyball, table tennis, or in some instances of gridiron football where a player can "save" a ball by playing it while it is still in the air despite being over an out-of-bounds area; instead the ball is "out" if it fully crosses over a boundary line in the air.
 When the ball is in play players may play the ball, contest the ball, and goals may be scored.
 Players are liable to punishment for committing fouls.
 Substitutions may not occur whilst the ball is in play.

 In the case a foul is committed or misconduct occurs, the referee may "play advantage" and elect to allow play to continue if the team of the player who was victimized would be benefited if play were to continue.
 Once play has stopped, the referee may choose to issue punishments.